AdobeDocs/app-builder/src/pages/resources/videos/exploring/projects-and-workspaces.md

 ---
-title: Exploring Project Firefly - Projects and Workspaces
+title: Exploring App Builder - Projects and Workspaces
-description: The Project Firefly team shared a short presentation about projects and workspaces and how to use customizations to help your team collaborate on building Firefly Applications.
+description: The App Builder team shared a short presentation about projects and workspaces and how to use customizations to help your team collaborate on building App Builder Applications.
 keywords:
   - Adobe I/O
   - Extensibility